It was a Monday morning, and as usual, I was thinking to myself, “If I didn’t have to go to our weekly meeting, I’d like my job a lot more.”

 Range helps you create agendas that are right for your team while prompting you to check for unplanned discussion topics.

-Structuring your meeting is easy in Range—you can create different types of topics: start the session with a team check-in round, recurring agenda items, discuss today’s topics, and end with closing topics.
+Structuring your meeting is easy in Range—you can create different types of topics: start the session with an opening round, recurring agenda items, discuss today’s topics, and end with closing topics.

 Contrary to conventional belief, having too many people in your meeting doesn’t promote an increase in collective wisdom, ideas, and additional perspectives.
 Just the opposite—big groups reduce the effectiveness of your team sessions.

 Research by Bain & Company shows that “every person added to a decision-making group over seven reduces decision effectiveness by 10%.”
 If you add the numbers up, a group of 17 or more people will never make a decision